-- 2.5.7.2.5.5.
+- 2.5.5.
 The activated system shall be able to bring the vehicle to a complete stop behind a stationary vehicle blocking its lane of travel.
-This shall be ensured up to the maximum operational speed of the system, as defined in paragraph 2.5.107. - 2.5.8.2.5.6.
-The activated system shall detect the risk of an unexpected imminent collision e.g. [with another road user ahead or beside the vehicle,] due to a decelerating lead vehicle, a cutting in vehicle or a suddenly appearing obstacle after a lane change of a leading vehicle and shall automatically perform an appropriate emergency manoeuver as specified in paragraph 2.10. - 2.5.7.
-Detection range
+This shall be ensured up to the maximum operational speed of the system, as defined in paragraph 2.5.9. - 2.5.6.
+The activated system shall detect the risk of an unexpected-imminent collision e.g. [with another road user ahead or beside the vehicle,] due to a decelerating lead vehicle, a cutting in vehicle or a suddenly appearing obstacle after a lane change of a leading vehicle and shall automatically perform an appropriate emergency manoeuver as specified in paragraph 2.10. - 2.5.7.
+Field of view